 While not generally a requirement, it is highly beneficial for the homeowner to engage a registered architect or other licensed design professional for assistance.
 An architect experienced in historic properties may help you better understand the details, proportions, and materials appropriate for your building's architectural styles.
-They may be better able to synthesize the work with the existing building and uncover historical documentation to arrive at a final product that is in keeping with the historic character of the home and the neighborhood's beauty.
+They may be better able to synthesize the work with the existing building and uncover historical documentation to arrive at a final product in keeping with the home's historic character and the neighborhood's beauty.
 As an agent of the homeowner, the design professional is responsible for accurately documenting the existing conditions and proposed work.
 Keeping the design professional engaged through the construction phase is encouraged.